-1) Haste makes waste – you may have heard this old saying – it turns out that it is fully applicable to your D365BC implementation.
+1) Haste makes waste – you may have heard this old saying – it turns out that it is fully applicable to procuring licenses for D365BC.
 Here is how you can save.
 If you are planning on purchasing 10 full (Essentials or Premium) licenses for Go-Live, you can do so a couple of weeks prior to Go-Live itself (it should only take a day or two for the Partner to get additional licenses for you).
 Therefore, at the beginning of the project get only as many licenses as there are people in your team actively working (testing, training, etc.) on the implementation.
 Here is how it works.
-Let’s say, out of 10 full licenses that you need eventually (for the Go-Live), only 5 are going to be used by your team members while they are working on seting up and testing the system.
+Let’s say, out of 10 full licenses that you need eventually (for the Go-Live), only 5 are going to be used by your team members while they are working on setting up and testing the system.
 If your implementation is 6 months, you can save

 $89.601 (cost of an Essentials license / month) * 5 licenses * 6 months = $2,688.00 CAD on this simple tip alone.

 2) Essentials vs Team Member – some of your Users will only need to view the data in the system (e.g. a finance performance manager) or do simple actions (e.g. entering Time Sheets) – for these Users, it should suffice to get them a Team Member ($10.20 / month) license instead of an Essentials ($89.60 / month) or Premium ($128.00) license.
 For example, if you have 10 Users who only need to run financial reports (e.g. heads of departments), including PowerBI reports, you can save

 $9,528.00 CAD each year ((89.60 – 10.20) * 12 months * 10 Users) by using this simple tip.